-I will graduate from the London College of Garden Design in July 2021.
+I graduated from the London College of Garden Design in July 2021 with a Distinction.
 I’m based in Buckinghamshire, and work around London and the Home Counties.

 I’m interested in creating gardens that really help people to use and enjoy their outdoor space – for socialising, relaxing, enjoying nature and getting day to day benefit from having their own beautiful place to enjoy.